anish732/burger/README.md

 ### Overview:

-#### Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.It is a full stack web application.
+#### Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+It is a full stack web application.

 ### Screenshot: